 Again, Berkeley’s criticism of Locke has enormous intuitive pull.
 But, it is worth noting that even Berkeley will have to be sensitive to these sorts of Lockean considerations.
 Consider Berkeley’s own story about general ideas.
 He denies that we can have a general or abstract idea of a dog.
 Instead, we begin with the idea of a particular dog, for example Fido.
 This idea of Fido is epistemically responsible in the sense that it is well-grounded in our phenomenology.
 We then let this idea of Fido stand for all of the other dogs.
 Here is a quotation that is meant to capture this process: “Now if we will annex a meaning to our words, and speak only of what we can conceive, I believe we shall acknowledge, that an idea, which considered in it self is particular, becomes general, by being made to represent or stand for all other particular ideas of the same sort” (PHKI 12:31-32).
 This sounds very promising.
 We should note, however, that at the end of the passage Berkeley has smuggled in the concept of the same sort.
 But how is it that I let the idea of Fido stand in for Lassie and Rex and Spot rather than for Lassie and the banana I ate this morning and my car?
 This “standing in” account will only work if the mind has some kind of capacity to categorize things in the right sort of way.
 There is one approach to talking about mental capacities of this sort that aligns them with concepts.
-So perhaps it is open to Berkeley to deny that there is an abstract idea of dog, given his strict understanding of what ideas are.
+So, perhaps it is open to Berkeley to deny that there is an abstract idea of dog, given his strict understanding of what ideas are.
 But it is less clear that he can deny that there is some conceptual apparatus in the mind which captures important abstract content about dogs.

 3. Substance

 Another key disagreement between Locke and Berkeley has to do with our idea of substance, in particular our idea of material substance.
 Locke claims that we have some kind of idea of substance and Berkeley denies this.
 On the one hand, this disagreement about substance clearly follows on from the disagreement about abstraction.
 Berkeley claims that the idea of substance is an abstract idea and is therefore problematic.
-But when not pressing the point in this specific way, Berkeley often argues that if one tries to bring into view an idea of a substance as something that stands under observable features of objects and supports them one will not be able to do this.
+But when not pressing the point in this specific way, Berkeley often argues that if one tries to bring into view an idea of a substance as something that stands under observable features of objects and supports them, one will not be able to do this.
 According to him, there is nothing in our mental inventory that answers to that idea.
 The following passages nicely illustrate this Berkeleyan strategy:

 But let us examine a little the received opinion.
 It is said extension is a mode or accident of matter, and that matter is the substratum that supports it.
 Now I desire that you would explain what is meant by matter’s supporting extension: say you, I have no idea of matter, and therefore cannot explain it.
 (PHK 16:47)